tryton/trytond/doc/ref/models/models.rst

     Return a list of dictionary for the record ids.
 The dictionary is composed of the fields as key and their values.
+    ``fields_names`` can contain dereferenced fields from related models.
+    Their values will be returned under the referencing field suffixed by a `.`.
+The number of *dots* in the name is not limited.
     The order of the returned list is not guaranteed.

 .. classmethod:: ModelStorage.write(records, values, [[records, values], ...])